-The information requested is to prove the persons identification and can be known as ‘Anti Money Laundering Information’.
+The information requested is to prove the person identification and can be known as ‘Anti Money Laundering Information’.
 We keep hearing that identity theft is on the increase and therefore any information that you are asked to provide should be seen as protection for you, rather than an invasion of privacy.

 It is usual to be asked to provide some sort of photo identification eg a passport or driving license, along with a utility bill that shows your current permanent address, this usually has to be dated within the last 3 month period.
-It is therefore essential that information provided is current and correct, otherwise this may result in the finance being rejected.
+It is therefore essential that the information provided is current and correct, otherwise, this may result in the finance being rejected.

 Before this information can be sought through a CRA, written permission from the individual must have been given to the finance provider, and this is generally referred to as Data Protection Authority Letter.